 - Compliment someone each day.
 What goes around, comes around!
 Celebrate random acts of kindness.

 - Take one photo a day and reflect on these moments.
 Make a 30-day photo diary with only one photo a day.
 This challenge will make you look for little moments harder.

 - Write down 3 things you are grateful for every day.
 Start a thankfulness journal and write down three things you’re grateful for every evening before going to bed.

 - Try to avoid negative affirmations for 30 days.
 The purpose of this challenge is for you to establish the habit of using fewer contractions in your words.

 - Go to bed at the same time every day (and wake up at the same time).
 It is critical to have a good night’s sleep.
 However, many people do not have a nighttime routine, and as a result, they are exhausted and anxious.

 Every good challenge begins with a list.
 To begin this challenge, you can compile a list of things and activities that you enjoy, that bring you joy, or that help you relax.
 This list has no rules; make it as long or as short as you like, and include whatever you want!

 After you’ve compiled your list of potential items, you’ll need to decide on a time range.
 What is the duration of your challenge?
-Is it really only one week?
-Is it really only 12 days?
-Is it really a month?
-Is it really three months?
+Is it really only one week, is it really only 12 days, is it really a month and is it really three months?

 Be practical while deciding on the length of your stay.
 Your endeavor will almost certainly fail if you plan for more than is feasible.
 Another thing to remember is that it takes 21 days to form a habit, so if you want to develop a regular self-care routine, start small and work your way up to a 30-day challenge!